-Delimitations
+Delimitations:

 - 1. In-service teachers from Andhra Pradesh alone are taken for the sample. - 2.
-Teacher's performance is estimated only in terms of teaching skills. - 3.
-Teaching competency is measured only in terms of academic and curricular activities. - 4.
+Out of many skills in teaching only 1.
+Motivation, 2.
+Explanation, - 3.
+Questioning, 4.
+Reinforcement were taken. - 3.
+Teacher's performance is estimated only in terms of teaching skills. - 4.
+Teaching competency is measured only in terms of academic and curricular activities. - 5.
 Teaching alone is considered in this study and product aspect is not considered.